abacusorg/abacusutils/docs/index.rst

 abacusutils is hosted in the `abacusorg/abacusutils <https://github.com/abacusorg/abacusutils>`_ GitHub repository.
 Please report bugs and ask questions by opening an issue in that repository.

-While you're there, press the GitHub "Watch" button in the top right and select "Releases Only" to be notified about bug fixes and new features!
+While you're there, press the GitHub "Watch" button in the top right and select "Custom->Releases" to be notified about bug fixes and new features!
 This package is still in early stages, and bugs are likely to be identified and squashed, and new performance opportunities identified.